The Process for Determining Regulated Electric Rates

 - Reasonable rate of return; and

 - Investment in used and useful plant.

 The regulatory agency makes its determinations in a judicial-like proceeding.
-In that proceeding the utility and other interested parties present testimony and exhibits in support of their respective interpretations of the above three rate components.
+In that proceeding the utility and other interested parties present testimony and exhibits to support their respective interpretations of the above three rate components.

 Prudently Incurred Operating Costs

 Operating costs include things like labor, materials and fuels.
-The ratemaking process begins with the raw operating costs taken directly from the utility’s books and records.
+The starting point for determining this component is the raw operating costs taken directly from the utility’s books and records.
 Unless adjusted, those raw costs will be used in the formula to establish revenue requirement.
 However, parties typically advocate numerous adjustment to that raw data.

 Reasonable Rate of Return

 The reasonable rate of return is a weighted average of the utility’s cost of capital.
 It includes the interest rate on the utility’s long term bonds, the dividends on any preferred stock, the interest rate on any short term debt and a return on outstanding equity.